 Many of these functions do not need to be specialized for every device.
 Table 1-1 on page 2 describes general-purpose utility libraries that can be used to simplify your DDX handler implementation.
-The MI, CFB, and MFB libraries are from the X Consortium.
+The MI, CFB, and MFB libraries are from The Open Group.